Thewbi/neorv32/README.md

 ## Strip-Mining example

-Here is an exmaple that a gcc compiler has generated from the vvadddin32() function.
+Here is an example that a gcc compiler has generated from the vvadddin32() function.
 The vvadddin32() has a size_t parameter that will store the length of the two vectors.
 The length is therefore a dynamic parameter and very large vectors can be added using the vvadddin32() function.